Vanishing Polyakov Loop for QCD with Twelve Massless Quarks: Calculation

 Unfortunately, an exact calculation of the effective action is beyond our capabilities, so we have to resort to approximations.
 Our first approximation is to truncate the expansion of $S_E$ at second order in the fluctuation fields, by which we mean $a_\mu^a,\bar\psi,\psi,\bar c,c$.
 This corresponds to the one-loop approximation of the effective action, or R0-level approximation for O(N) models \cite{Romatschke:2019ybu}.
+It is important to recall that the one-loop effective action corresponds to the leading order semi-classical expansion of the theory, which resums an infinite number of weak-coupling contributions, cf. \cite{Moshe:2003xn}.
+Therefore, despite not being an exact solution, this one-loop approximation is nevertheless non-perturbative.
+However, as explained above, the absence of a small parameter makes the semi-classical expansion uncontrolled.

 Since we are looking for saddle point solutions for the background gauge field $\bar A_\mu$, this implies that $S_1=0$, so that the one-loop effective action can be calculated in closed form.

 One finds \be S_{2}[\bar A]=\frac{1}{2}{\rm Tr}\ln {\cal O}_{\mu\nu}^{\rm glue}-{\rm Tr}\ln {\cal O}^{\rm ghost}- \frac{N_f}{2} {\rm Tr}\ln \slashed{D}^2\,, \ee where the traces collectively denote traces are over Lorentz, color, spinor and space--time indices where appropriate.
 Using notation ${\cal A}_\mu^{ab}=f^{acb}\bar A_\mu^c$, ${\cal F}_{\mu\nu}^{ab}=f^{acb} \bar F_{\mu\nu}^c$, the operators ${\cal O}_{\mu\nu}^{\rm glue},{\cal O}^{\rm ghost}$ in momentum space are given by